meilisearch/documentation/learn/getting_started/customizing_relevancy.md

 ## Typo tolerance

 Meilisearch is typo tolerant by default.
-It will help you find relevant search results even if you make spelling mistakes or typos, e.g., searching for `Caribean` instead of `Caribbean`.
+It will help you find relevant search results even if you make spelling mistakes or typos, e.g., searching for `swaj` instead of `swan`.
 The `typoTolerance` object allows you to:

 - Enable or disable the typo tolerance feature
 - Configure the minimum word size for typos
 - Disable typos on specific words
 - Disable typos on specific attributes

 Meilisearch accepts one typo for query terms containing `5` or more characters by default.
-If you search the movies index for `swaj` instead of `swan`, you will not get any results.
+If you search the movies index for `swaj`, you will not get any results.

 <CodeSamples id= "getting_started_typo_tolerance" />